hroudaadam/design-patterns/README.md

 ## Structural

 ### Adapter (Wrapper)
-allows the interface of an existing class to be used as another interface
+converts the interface of a class into another interface clients expect

 ### Decorator
 allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class